fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

   - Devices on this version trend: The trend of devices adopting this client version the last 28 days.
   - Device crashes trend: The trend of devices experiencing client crashes on this version in the last 28 days.
   - Device launch failure trend: The trend of devices experiencing client launch failures on this version in the last 28 days.
-- Callout 5:
-  - The table provides the following data:
+- Callout 5: The table provides the following data:
   - User: The username.
    - Ring: The ring that the user is currently using.
    - Device: The device name
    - Platform: The platform the user is running Teams client on.
    - Platform details: Operating system details.
    - Insight: If the user experienced an update failure and is running an outdated versions of Teams.
    - Last Activity: The timestamp of the last active update.
 - Callout 6: You can search or filter for any client versions.
-You can also sort and export the dashboard's table in a CSV file that you can share.
+You can also sort and export the dashboard's table in a CSV file.

 ## Client health per user